unam3/docs/src/guide/components/slots.md

 ### Fancy List Example {#fancy-list-example}

 You may be wondering what would be a good use case for scoped slots.
-Here's an example: imagine a `<FancyList>` component that renders a list of items - it may encapsulate the logic for loading remote data, using the data to display a list, or even advanced features like pagination or infinite scrolling.
-However, we want it to be flexible with how each item looks and leave the styling of each item to the parent component consuming it.
-So the desired usage may look like this:
+Here's an example: imagine a `<FancyList>` component that renders a list of items - it may encapsulate the logic for loading remote data, using the data to display a list, or pagination or infinite scrolling.
+We want it to be flexible with how each item looks and leave the styling of each item to the parent component consuming it.

 ```vue-html
 <FancyList :api-url="url" :per-page="10">